Parser Node

 - Automatically validates the

-CEF: prefix. - Extracts standard header fields:
+CEF:prefix. - Extracts standard header fields:

 deviceVendor,deviceProduct,deviceVersion,deviceEventClassId,name,severity, andversion. - Automatically parses the "Extension" part of the log into key-value pairs.
+Extension keys ending with

 - Automatically validates the